 5.3 Any person nominated by the Durham SU Board of Trustees and/or the Student Groups Committee may attend and speak at the General Meetings should they wish.
 The non-voting delegates from Student Groups Committee and from the Durham SU Board are there to have a regard for matters of good governance, and not to seek to direct the democracy or activities of the student group.
 They should inform the Chair of their attendance, and the reason for their attendance, in advance of the meeting they wish to attend.
 Other persons who are not members of the Student Group may also attend the AGM but only with the prior consent of the Committee.

-5.4 Notification of an AGM shall be circulated to all members of the Student Group (and to members of the Student Groups Committee and the Durham SU Board of Trustees) at least [two weeks] in advance of the meeting date.
-[Notices shall be given in writing, including by email where members have given their consent].
+5.4 Notification of an AGM shall be circulated to all members of the Student Group (and to members of the Student Groups Committee and the Durham SU Board of Trustees) at least two (2) weeks in advance of the meeting date.
+Notices shall be given in writing, including by email where members have given their consent.

 5.5 Meetings may take place by video conference or telephone conference or similar means to allow every member of the Committee to take part in the meeting.

-5.6 Motions to be discussed should be presented to the Student Group Secretary not less than [seven days] prior to the AGM unless the Committee agrees otherwise.
+5.6 Motions to be discussed should be presented to the Student Group Secretary not less than seven (7) days prior to the AGM unless the Committee agrees otherwise.

 5.7 The Chair, or in their absence, the Vice-Chair (if any) shall chair the AGM.
 In the absence of the Chair and Vice-Chair, the members present at the AGM shall elect a chairperson from amongst themselves for that meeting.